buck3000/blind_index/README.md

 This uses 3 iterations and 4 MB of memory.

+> Note: This requires you to recompute the blind index

 A number of other algorithms are [also supported](docs/Other-Algorithms.md).
 Unless you have specific reasons to use them, go with Argon2id instead.

 ## Key Rotation